-Laboratory analysis revealed that the two most natural water sources available to the people are contaminated.
-Rain and stream water samples collected showed acid concentrations of 15 and 24 parts per million (PH value of less than 3) respectively.
+Laboratory analysis reveals that the two most natural water sources available to the people are contaminated.
+Rain and stream water samples collected show acid concentrations of 15 and 24 parts per million (PH value of less than 3) respectively.

 Among other factors, high acidity of the stream may have been caused by the acidic rainwater.
 Acid rain falls directly into a stream and also flows in through the soil, leaching aluminum from soil clay particles into the water.

-According to the U.S. Environmental Protection Agency, the pollution that causes acid rain can also create tiny particles.
-When these particles get into people’s lungs, they can cause health problems, or can make existing health problems worse.
+According to the U.S. Environmental Protection Agency, the pollution that causes acid rain can also create tiny particles that get into people’s lungs to cause health problems or make existing ones worse.

-Responding, NnimmoBassey, a prominent Nigerian environmentalist and Director, Health of Mother Earth Foundation, says: “It is not a surprise that life expectancy of the people of the Niger Delta is among the lowest in the world.
-Key among the impacts of gas flaring on the environment is the fact that it spews a cocktail of greenhouse gases including carbon dioxide, sulphur and nitrogen oxides into the atmosphere, thus contributing to climate change and associated harms.”
+Reacting to the findings, NnimmoBassey, a Nigerian environmentalist and Director, Health of Mother Earth Foundation, says, “It is not a surprise that life expectancy of the people of the Niger Delta is among the lowest in the world.
+Key among the impacts of gas flaring on the environment is the fact that it spews a cocktail of greenhouse gases, including carbon dioxide, sulfur and nitrogen oxides into the atmosphere, thus contributing to climate change and associated harms.”